rnrand/group-site/content/authors/mikhail-mints/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Visitors
+- Alumni
 ---

 I am an undergraduate student at Caltech, majoring in computer science.
-I am a visiting student here for the summer of 2024, working on designing a compiler and a simulator for the language [Qunity](https://arxiv.org/abs/2204.12384).
+I was a visiting student at UChicago for the summer of 2024, working on designing a compiler and a simulator for the language [Qunity](https://arxiv.org/abs/2204.12384).